 3m Hooks, FTW

-STOP RIGHT THERE, PUT DOWN THE HOOKS!
-While combing through your heap of miscellaneous items from your dorm desk, you are bound to come across an obscene amount of 3M hooks that you needed to hang your hipster tapestry or your self-righteous and angst-filled quotes on your walls.
-However, little do you know, these are now precious pieces of gold you have just discovered in your coal mine of junk.
-Not only are 3M hooks expensive, but you will need them for your first apartment, so do yourself a favor and keep them.
+While combing through your heap of miscellaneous items from your dorm desk, you are bound to come across an obscene amount of 3M hooks you used to hang your tapestry.
+These will be invaluable in your new space.
+Not only are 3M hooks somewhat pricey, but they are necessary.
 Once the cash starts rolling in, don’t skimp on the hooks and hit up Anthropologie or Urban Outfitters for some fun, affordable hooks that can show off your personality!

 Make Use of Marshalls

 We know we said that you should take advantage of as much of your dorm room leftovers as possible, but there are just some things that you need to have that are new.
 In particular, bathroom essentials and decorations.
-Although that $9.99 nautical toothbrush holder from Bed, Bath & Beyond is still super cute, it was seen things that can never be unseen and it is too disgusting to even be let in to your new apartment.
-So, to decorate on that dorm room budget, hit up places like Marshalls and Home Goods!
+To decorate on that dorm room budget hit up places like Marshalls and Home Goods!
 Utilize their clearance sections to give your bathroom your personal, eclectic touch!
 Mix and match glassware, have multiple mirrors clustered in there and use different decorative trays to hold your bathroom toiletries!

 Mix & Match

 Although your bathroom decor is less than up to new-apartment standards, there is no reason why you can’t reuse your bedroom dorm set!
-You might want to find a fun and affordable duvet cover to use with an old comforter, but mix and match your old pillows to give your bedroom a fun and fresh look!
+You might want to find a fun and affordable duvet cover to use with an old comforter, but mix and match your old pillows to give your bedroom fun and fresh look!
 As a rule of thumb, use one type of print on a larger scale (comforter) and then use another pattern on a smaller scale (shams only) and then finally, use a single solid such as an accent pillow to top off the look!
-Although we doubt that your new bed will be a twin XL, there is not reason why you cannot use your old comforter and pillows to mix with anything new that you buy for your bedroom!